East Sacramento Pedestrian Accident Lawyer

 Watch the video below for more pedestrian safety tips.Investigating an East Sacramento Pedestrian Accident

-When a pedestrian is injured by a negligent driver, they may want to place a claim for compensation with the help of an experienced East Sacramento pedestrian accident attorney.
-Over the years, I’ve successfully handled many of these cases, winning my clients the compensation they deserve.
+When a pedestrian is injured by a negligent driver, they may want to claim compensation with the help of an experienced East Sacramento pedestrian accident attorney.
+Over the years, our lawyers have handled many pedestrian accident injury cases, winning our clients the financial compensation they deserve.
 However, an investigation to collect the evidence to support a client’s claim is necessary.
 Our investigators go to the site of the accident right away to begin.
 Some of the evidence they collect can include:

 - Reviewing the report by the police for errors